-Jupiter Wrongful Death Lawyer
+Jupiter Wrongful Death Attorneys

 You’re no doubt horrified to think about a loved one being hurt in an accident, but it’s even more tragic when someone close to you is killed under such circumstances.
-Unfortunately, almost 210,000 individuals suffer fatal injures in accidents every year according to the US Centers for Disease Control and Prevention.
+Unfortunately, almost 210,000 individuals suffer fatal injuries in accidents every year according to the US Centers for Disease Control and Prevention.
 For surviving family members, the consequences can be devastating due to the void left behind by the victim’s death.

 While legal action cannot bring back a loved one, you might gain some comfort knowing that Florida law does provide you with remedies.
 It’s possible to seek compensation through a wrongful death claim, though the process can be challenging.

 Legal Basis for Wrongful Death Claims

 As a type of personal injury case, most wrongful death actions are based upon negligence.
 You must prove that the responsible party directly caused the accident through a breach of the duty to exercise reasonable care.
 The difference is that the victim died instead of being injured, so family members step into that person’s shoes to recover compensation.

-- Car, truck, and motorcycle crashes;
+- Car, truck, and motorcycle crashes

-- Pedestrian and bicycle accidents;
+- Pedestrian and bicycle accidents

-- Dangerous, defective products;
+- Dangerous, defective products

-- Medical malpractice;
+- Medical malpractice

-- Slip and fall accidents; and,
+- Slip and fall accidents

 How Wrongful Death Claims Work

-- A wrongful death case can only be filed by the decedent’s personal representative, which may be someone named in a will or appointed by a probate court.
+A wrongful death case can only be filed by the decedent’s personal representative, which may be someone named in a will or appointed by a probate court.

-- The statute of limitations in a wrongful death case is two years, which is much shorter than the four-year statute in other personal injury matters.
+The statute of limitations in a wrongful death case is two years, which is much shorter than the four-year statute in other personal injury matters.

-- Monetary damages are intended to compensate surviving family members, including a spouse, children, and parents.
+Monetary damages are intended to compensate surviving family members, including a spouse, children, and parents.
 Other relatives may recover under Florida’s wrongful death statute if they were dependent upon the decedent for support.

-- There are many types of damages available as compensation for surviving family members who lost a loved one.
+There are many types of damages available as compensation for surviving family members who lost a loved one.
 They include lost earnings and financial contribution of the decedent, as well as losses related to companionship, education, guidance, and emotional support.

-- In addition, the personal representative in a wrongful death case can sue to recover amounts for the victim’s final medical treatment, funeral, and burial expenses.
+In addition, the personal representative in a wrongful death case can sue to recover amounts for the victim’s final medical treatment, funeral, and burial expenses.

 Consult with a Jupiter, FL Wrongful Death Lawyer About Your Options

 We can schedule a no-cost consultation to review your circumstances and explain the details about wrongful death claims in Florida.